wavemaker/docs/learn/installation/wme-setup-guide-add-external-vcs-configuration.md

 ---
 ---

-When multiple developers are sharing the development base, tracking code changes and synchronizing the changes is of essence.
-WaveMaker provides Version Control Services for this purpose.
+When multiple developers are sharing the development base, tracking code changes and synchronizing the changes is essential part of development.
+Therefore, WaveMaker provides Version Control Services.
 By default, WaveMaker Studio comes with a version control system that runs within your VM based on Gitlab.
-You can choose to add an external repo of your choice.
+You can choose to add an external repository of your choice.
+Follow the steps below to add a new external repository.

 1. From Launchpad, go to **Code Repository**.
 It displays the list of configured VCS servers.